deanmlittle/chadbuffer/Readme.md

 ## Contributing

-Contributions to ChadBuffer are welcome!
+Contributions to `chadbuffer` are welcome!
 If you have any ideas for improvements or have found bugs, feel free to open an issue or submit a pull request.

 ## License